41north/jitsi-do/README.md

 $ echo $EMAIL | /usr/share/jitsi-meet/scripts/install-letsencrypt-cert.sh
 ```

-If everything goes well and the certification is creeated correctly, you can navigate to your domain and be greeted with Jitsi's dashboard!
+If everything goes well and the certification is created correctly, you can navigate to your domain and be greeted with Jitsi's dashboard!

 > Au revoir, Zoom! :)